Best Wireless Mice for Chromebooks

 It has a rechargeable battery, so you never have to replace it.
 Simply connect it to your Chromebook using its USB cable and continue using it while it charges.
 If you don't have an extra USB port, you can use its wall-charger unit instead.
 Either way, four minutes gives you four hours of use and a full charge will last you up to 40 days.

-If you're looking for a wireless mouse that will work, even on glass, and has a long-lasting rechargeable battery, the Logitech MX Master is a great choice.
+At $80 it's by far the most expensive mouse on this list.
+But if you're looking for a wireless mouse that will work, even on glass, and has a long-lasting rechargeable battery, the Logitech MX Master 2S is a great choice.

 Which wireless mice are your favorites?